Lightweight reranking for language model generations: Results

 \section{Results}

-We conduct experiments utilizing the Codex family of models, specifically Codex-davinci-001, Codex-davinci-002, and Codex-Cushman as well as Llama family of models.
-In addition we also evaluate GPT-J for Xsum and MiniF2F.
-We evaluate these models on a range of datasets for code generation tasks -- in particular on the HumanEval~\citep{chen2021evaluating}, MBPP, MBPP-sanitized~\citep{austin2021program} datasets for code generation.
-For the autoformalization of MiniF2F to Isabelle, we use the dataset provided by~\citep{jiang2022draft}.
-For text summarization, we utilize the Xsum dataset~\citep{narayan2018don}.
+We conducted experiments utilizing the Codex family of models, specifically Codex-davinci-001, Codex-davinci-002, and Codex-Cushman as well as Llama family of models.
+In addition we also evaluated GPT-J for Xsum, MiniF2F, and WMT14.
+Unfortunately due to the unexpected shutdown of the OpenAI API, we were unable to obtain results for Codex-001 and Codex-Cushman on the Xsum, MiniF2F, and WMT14 datasets.
+We evaluated these models on a range of datasets for code generation tasks -- in particular on the HumanEval~\citep{chen2021evaluating}, MBPP, MBPP-sanitized~\citep{austin2021program} datasets for code generation.
+For the autoformalization of MiniF2F to Isabelle, we used the dataset provided by~\citep{jiang2022draft}.
+For text summarization, we utilized the Xsum dataset~\citep{narayan2018don}.
+For machine translation, we used the WMT14 French to English and German to English datasets~\citep{bojar2014findings}.

 Our primary evaluation metric for code generation is ranked $pass@1$ where we rerank a sample set of generations and assess whether the top-ranked generation successfully passes all unit tests.
 We also evaluate with ranked $pass@k$ for $k>1$.
 For the MiniF2F autoformalization task, we measure the quality using the BLEU score, following~\citet{wu2022autoformalization}.
 For Xsum we use the Rouge-2 and Rouge-L scores for evaluation.
 For all code generation datasets, we sample 125 generations from the models which serves as our dataset for the different experiments For MiniF2F and Xsum, we sample 50 generations from the model.
 Unless otherwise specified, for all experiments, we use the Codex-davinci-002 model.
 Following~\cite{shi2022natural, zhang2022coder}, we perform bootstrap sampling 50 times with a sample size of 25 to generate the results.